khalladay/khalladay.github.com/all/blog/_posts/2014-05-16-Coloured-Shadows-In-Unity.md

 See the title?
 At the time of writing this, there is a package on the asset store that colours shadows in Unity.
 It costs $50.
 Don't pay that, colouring shadows isn't that hard.

-I'm going to save you $50.
-Let's learn how to colour some shadows, shall we?
+This post is going to show you a really simple way to get some really groovy shadows in Unity.

 <div align="center">